-In the 2016 referendum I supported the UK remaining in the EU but this was not the outcome of the referendum.
-Since then I not only respect the outcome of that vote but accept it and that Britain’s future now lies outside of the European Union.
+In the referendum of 2016 the decision was to leave the EU.
+I not only respect this decision but accept it and have been clear that Britain’s future now lies outside of the European Union.

-I voted against the Prime Minister’s deal, the reason being that it was unclear to me what the final relationship with Europe would be.
-It simply postponed the agreement we needed with the EU to protect our future trading relationship and did not address many of the contentious issues which still need to be decided.
+I voted against the Prime Minister’s deal which as you know was defeated.
+The reasons I voted against this was because it was not a final deal and, in many ways, postponed the agreement we need with the EU to protect our future trading relationship with Europe.
+It also did not address many of the contentious issues which still need to be decided.

-I was also not prepared to give the Government another two years to try and accommodate the internal divisions of the Conservative Party, rather than making decisions that are in the national interest.
+I am also not prepared to give the Government another two years, which the deal proposed, to try and accommodate the internal divisions of the Conservative Party, rather than making decisions that are in the national interest.

 Rt Hon.
 Kevan Jones